 Hypothermia is the number one killer

-and unable to produce heat.
-Signs include shivering, slow or slurred
+is lowered and unable to produce heat.
+Signs include shivering,

-speech, fumbling or immobile fingers, stumbling, sleepiness, and exhaustion.
+slow or slurred speech, fumbling or immobile fingers, stumbling,

-containing caffeine or alcohol, and do not let them sleep until all
+or alcohol, and do not let them sleep until all signs are gone.

-signs are gone.
-Utilize layering techniques to wick away moisture while
+Utilize layering techniques to wick away moisture while retaining

-retaining body warmth.
-Check the weather reports before entering the
+body warmth.
+Check the weather reports before entering the wilderness.

 Humans, wild animals, and some domestic animals